+Rapid urbanization, increasingly unpredictable weather events, and aging infrastructure are just a few of the growing challenges utilities face.
+The question is not whether infrastructure organizations will evolve to meet increased service demands, but how well they can adapt.
 The opportunity costs of continuing to rely on outdated HMI/SCADA systems are increasingly high.
-Isolated and stale information hinders efforts to promote greater organizational efficiency and agility, and, without effective information usage, organizations risk missing improvement opportunities.
-Legacy systems place an unnecessary burden on operators, which can translate to an organizational inability to respond to market adjustments nimbly.
+Isolated and stale information hinders efforts to promote greater organizational efficiency and agility.
+If utilities can't use their information effectively, they risk missing out on opportunities to improve.
+Legacy systems place unnecessary burdens on operators, hampering their ability to help organizations respond nimbly to unforeseen events, such as weather fluctuations or emergencies.

 For decades, HMI/SCADA systems have played a crucial role in ensuring efficient, effective operations.
-However, many companies still rely on outdated HMI/ SCADA systems that are unable to keep up with the rapidly changing industrial landscape.
-Non-intuitive designs, isolated context, and poor feature options lacking access to reporting, mobility, and broader information put operators at a severe disadvantage.
+However, many organizations still rely on outdated HMI/ SCADA systems that can't keep up with the rapidly changing industrial landscape.
+Non-intuitive designs, isolated context, and poor feature options, as well as lack of access to reporting, mobility, and broader information, put operators at a severe disadvantage.

-Organizations must not only update legacy systems but also rethink their approach to how HMI/SCADA systems are managed and deployed.
-As technologies and workforce demographics continue to shift, in some cases, key systems are dependent on a few employees that are nearing retirement.
-Equipment uptime is dependent on old hardware that can only be maintained by cannibalizing other systems.
+Infrastructure organizations must not only update legacy systems but also rethink their approach to how they deploy and manage HMI/SCADA systems.
+As technologies and workforce demographics continue to shift, in some cases key systems depend on a few employees who are nearing retirement.
+Equipment uptime depends on old hardware that can only be maintained by cannibalizing other systems.

 Outdated systems stifle continuous improvement, preventing organizations from being agile in the face of market demands.
-Custom legacy systems abound with no upgrade, maintenance, or replacement strategies in place.
+Custom legacy systems abound with no strategies in place for upgrades, maintenance, or replacement.
 In short, operations personnel are not equipped with the tools that set them up for success.

 However, many organizations have begun to transform their HMI/SCADA approach.
 A recent survey suggests that 84% of companies are increasing or maintaining their investment in industrial transformation.
-This survey data demonstrates that organizations from a broad array of sectors are realizing a return on investment (ROI) in industrial transformation, as over 80% of respondents reduced their COGS, improved operating margins, or grew revenues by at least 3% as a result of their industrial transformation program.2
+This survey data demonstrates that organizations from a broad array of sectors are realizing a return on investment (ROI) in industrial transformation, as over 80% of respondents lowered their costs, improved efficiency, and reduced waste as a result of their industrial transformation program.2

-To keep pace with the speed of the market, organizations must embrace a holistic approach to operations control.
-They must strive to improve collaboration and decision-making, and they must increase operational visibility while maximizing the information already at their disposal.
+To keep pace with the speed of the market, utilities must embrace a holistic approach to operations control.
+They must strive to improve collaboration and decisionmaking, and they must increase operational visibility while maximizing the information already at their disposal.

-1 Have a robust digital operations infrastructure in place 2 Take advantage of both cloud-based and on-premises tools 3 Ensure information is being used to its full potential by connecting workforces
+3 Ensure Have a robust Take advantage information is digital of both being used to operations cloud-based and its full potential infrastructure on-premises by connecting in place tools workforces